fbkarsdorp/fbkarsdorp.github.com/content/posts/20220323122150-estimating_richness_under_sampling_without_replacement.md

 is the estimate the vocabulary size of some text based on a snippet of that text.
 Such a snippet can be seen a a contiguous sample created without replacement.
-This is an interesting application as it allows us to work with real-world data, without having to compromise on having knowlegde about the true population and vocabulary size.
+This is an interesting application as it allows us to work with real-world data, without having to compromise on having knowledge about the true population and vocabulary size.
 The text we will be working with is Shakespeare's _Hamlet_, which can be downloaded from the Folger Digital Text collection with the following lines of Python code (for more information about parsing this corpus with Python, please see <a href="#citeproc_bib_item_2">Karsdorp, Kestemont, and Riddell 2021</a>):